To apply for one of our Gold Bond guaranteed places please CLICK HERE to complete the online form to register your interest.

 I appreciate the client audience may not be your potential customers throughout the week.
 An attempt has been made to link the programme such that specific specialties/practitioners will be attracted to 2 or 3 days of the programme.
 As such corporate support may be for single days, a combination of days or the whole conference.

-I very much hope to see you next year, and I am most grateful in advance for your consideration.
+They will be very pleased to assist in any way they can or alternatively you can book via our website.
+We very much hope to see you next year, and I am most grateful in advance for your consideration.

-Cost of Exhibiting at the Trauma Care Conference 2019
+Cost of Exhibiting at the

 Number of Days